 What is the biggest mistake agencies make when choosing an AEO platform?

 Choosing based on the lowest per-client price.
-A $29/mo monitoring tool is cheap, but it creates zero content, offers no white-labeling, and has no verification loop.
+A $29/mo monitoring tool is cheap, but it creates zero content, offers no white-labeling, and has no post-publication monitoring loop.
 The agency then spends $2,000 to $3,000/mo in freelance content and manual monitoring to deliver what an execution platform at $299/mo handles automatically.
 The cheapest platform is rarely the most profitable.